-- 1 The Governance Board shall meet during any regular meeting, special meeting or workshop to review, discuss and/or approve the budget. - By law, After July 1, 2016, The School's Board may not approve an annual operating budget unless the school has held at least two public meetings to prove an opportunity for public input on the proposed budget.
+- 1. The Governance Board shall meet during any regular meeting, special meeting or workshop to review, discuss and/or approve the budget. - 2.
+By law, after July 1, 2016, The School's Board may not approve an annual operating budget unless the school has held at least two public meetings to prove an opportunity for public input on the proposed budget.
 State law does not distinguish an original annual operating budget from a revised operating budget.
 Accordingly, if the school identifies the need to revise its budget during the school year, the school should conduct two public meetings to provide an opportunity for public input on the revised budget.
 A state charter school may utilize regularly scheduled meetings or meetings held for other purposes, if the school also utilizes a portion of the meeting to allow public comments on the proposed budget.
-The two meetings in a local newspaper of general circulation in which other legal announcements for the jurisdiction are advertised. - 3 After the budget is approved by the Governance Board, the approved budget will be placed on the school's website.
+The two meetings in a local newspaper of general circulation in which other legal announcements for the jurisdiction are advertised. - 3.
+After the budget is approved by the Governance Board, the approved budget will be placed on the school's website.

-D) PURCHASING AND EXPENDITURES
+F. PURCHASING AND EXPENDITURES

-- a.
-Accurate records of all transactions shall be kept and reports on expenditures shall be given to the Governance Board on a monthly basis. - b.
-Purchases over \$1,000.00 shall be recorded on a purchase order form.
-All purchase orders forms must be approved by the Executive Director or designee prior to being ordered. - c.
+- 1. Accurate records of all transactions shall be kept and reports on expenditures shall be given to the Governance Board monthly. - 2.
+Purchases over \$1,000 shall be recorded on a purchase order form.
+All purchase orders forms must be approved by the Executive Director or designee prior to being ordered. - 3.
 Checks will be issued against valid invoices only and not quotes or purchase orders.
-Invoices must be attached to a purchase order or requests for payment or a Statement of Work (SOW), when they are outside of the operating budget. - d.
+Invoices must be attached to a purchase order or requests for payment or a Statement of Work (SOW), when they are outside of the operating budget. - 4.
 Copies of all purchase orders shall be maintained on file and shall be matched to the order when items are received.
-All packing slips shall be verified against purchase orders when items arrive. - e.
-Conflict Of Interest: School employees, officers, or agents can not engage in selecting, awarding, and administering contracts for property or services to be purchased with federal grant funds.
-DIA will maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award and administration of contracts.
-No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
-Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
-The officers, employees, and agents of DIA may neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts.
-If an employee, officer or agent are found in violation of the school's conflict policy they will be terminated.
+All packing slips shall be verified against purchase orders when items arrive.